The Teign Estuary Trail

 The first section of the Teign Estuary Trail between Town Quay, Newton Abbot and Kingsteignton was opened in March 2013.
 This section, while part of the future Teign Estuary route, is a valuable connection for local utility trips to work and other facilities in its own right.

 More recently, the route eastwards linking Newton Abbot Racecourse to Passage House Inn opened in April 2018.
 This currently leaves a gap on the coastal walking and cycling route between Passage House Inn and Dawlish.
+A public consultation is being held between 17 November and 18 December on proposals between Newton Abbot and Teignmouth in advance of a planning application submission for this section.

 From Dawlish, the path already connects to the Exe Estuary Trail and provides a high-quality route via Exeter to Exmouth.